-I don’t see myself restarting the news habit any time soon, because without doubt, my news fasting has reset my sex life.
+I don’t see myself restarting the news habit any time soon, because, without a doubt, my news fasting has reset my sex life.

 What is news fasting?

 - News fasting is intentional abstinence from any news media including newspapers, television news, news magazines and online news for a period of time.

 - News fasting intends to eliminate or reduce and manage news consumption to control stress.

 - News consumption may resume with a new mix of media and information which enables personal growth and mental health.

 What does news fasting have to do with sex?

 I’m so glad you asked!
-All news is social expression and all sex is social expression.
+All news is a social expression and all sex is a social expression.
 I’ve fasted from news in the past.
 Several times over the last year I came to the brink of, I’m so tired of this shit!” and broke from the news for a week or two.

 This time is different.
 This is a reset button.
 This is news fasting.